notabelardoriojas/notabelardoriojas/README.md

 **Tableau Sales Insights Dashboard** 💸 📈
 - Used to SQL extract, transform and load data from database of sale transactions, customer accounts, markets, and products for a fictional online store AlitQ.
-- Revenue analysis: Revenue by market, Sales quantity by market, top 5 products and customer, and revenue by year.
+- Revenue analysis: revenue by market, sales quantity by market, top 5 products and customers, and revenue by year.
 - Profit analysis: Profit by market, profit trend, customers table, customer type (E-commerce vs brick and mortar).
 - Fully interactable, filter by market, year, quarter, month, customer type, etc.